 Examples of using the Amazon CLI with zonal shift

-This section walks through simple application examples of using zonal shift, using the Amazon Command Line Interface to work with the zonal shift capability in Amazon Route 53 Application Recovery Controller using API operations.
+This section provides application examples of using zonal shift, using the Amazon Command Line Interface to work with the zonal shift capability in Amazon Application Recovery Controller (ARC) using API operations.
 The examples are intended to help you develop a basic understanding of how to work with zonal shift using the CLI.

-Zonal shift in Route 53 ARC enables you to temporarily move traffic for supported resources away from an Availability Zone so that your application can continue to operate normally with other Availabilty Zones in an Amazon Web Services Region.
-Zonal shift currently supports Network Load Balancers and Application Load Balancers with cross-zone load balancing turned off.
+Zonal shift in ARC enables you to temporarily move traffic for supported resources away from an Availability Zone so that your application can continue to operate normally with other Availabilty Zones in an Amazon Web Services Region.

 For more information about using the Amazon CLI, see the Amazon CLI Command Reference.
 For a list of zonal shift API actions and links to more information, see Zonal shift API operations.